Seven Ways to Make Your Business More Professional

 Be dependable.
 If you offer services, ensure appointments are properly booked, kept and run on time.
 If you offer goods, make sure you’re offering quality products, deliver them on time and offer swift refunds or exchanges if there’s a problem.

-Answer customer queries and complaints quickly, whether they’re by email or phone or via social media.
-People are quick to take to social media if they’re complaints aren’t dealt with swiftly or appropriately.
+Answer customer queries and complaints quickly, whether by email, phone or via social media.
+People are quick to take to social media if complaints aren’t dealt with swiftly or appropriately.

 Consider VAT registration